-\paragraph{Discussion.} The assumptions of \cref{thm:pre_gradients_explode}, while technical, are standard and reasonable in practice.
-Condition \cref{eqn:sigma_min_assump} requires that the product of intermediate weight–activation Jacobians remains non-degenerate, ensuring that information is not lost through collapsing singular directions.
-This excludes pathological cases but is consistent with well-conditioned networks during training.
+\paragraph{Discussion.} The assumptions of \cref{thm:pre_gradients_explode}, although technical, are standard and reasonable in practice.
+Condition \cref{eqn:sigma_min_assump} requires that the product of the intermediate weight-activation Jacobians remains non-degenerate, ensuring that information is not lost through the collapse of singular directions.
+This excludes pathological cases but is consistent with the well-conditioned networks during training.
 Assumption \cref{eqn:right_singular_vector_assump} requires that the loss gradient maintains a non-trivial component in the direction of the leading singular vector of $W_L^T$.
-This ensures that updates align with meaningful directions of variation in the final layer and rules out the degenerate case where all signal vanishes into lower singular modes.
-Finally, the boundedness condition \cref{eqn:a_l_t_bound} is mild, as activations in practice are typically normalized or constrained by initialization and architecture design (e.g. through batch/layer normalization or bounded activations).
-Taken together, these assumptions do not impose unrealistic constraints but rather capture conditions under which gradient ascent is well-behaved, thereby justifying the conclusion that weights and gradients in earlier layers can diverge under the dynamics described.
+This ensures that the updates align with the meaningful directions of variation in the final layer and rules out the degenerate case in which all signals vanish into lower singular modes.
+Moreover, we assume that activations do not collapse to zero (e.g., due to normalization), so the growth of $\|g_l(t)\|$ translates into growth of $\|\nabla_{W_l}\mathcal{L}(t)\|$.
+Finally, the boundedness condition in \cref{eqn:a_l_t_bound} is mild, as activations are typically stabilized by initialization and architecture design (e.g., through batch/layer normalization or bounded activations).
+Taken together, these assumptions capture the conditions under which ascent dynamics are informative and non-degenerate, thereby justifying the conclusion that weights and gradients in earlier layers can diverge under the dynamics described.